katsmamina/architecture-quiz-group2/planning/development-strategy.md

 #### Business logic
 - use 'add' function to increment one number to the XX
+- use 'save' to save the result
-- access array length to define the YY number
+- define json-answers array length to define the YY number
 #### Interface
 *HTML*
-- progress (div) inside the header: id = 'div-progress', class = 'div-progress'
+- progress (div) inside the header: id = 'progress', class = 'progress'
   - numbers (p): id = 'p-progress', class = 'p-progress'

 *CSS*